-Priority is given to the development and implementation of watershed protection plans.
+Priority is given to the development and implementation of watershed protection plans (WPPs).
 Local stakeholder groups guide the development of these plans to restore and protect water quality in specific Texas waterways.
-This planning process commonly involves gathering and/or assessing water quality data and using models to determine the causes and sources of pollution, followed by strategic selection of management measures to assure the water bodies meet water quality standards.
-Half of this grant program’s funding must be spent to implement federally accepted watershed plans.
+This planning process commonly involves gathering and/or assessing water quality data, determining the probable causes and sources of pollution, and selection of management measures designed to reduce pollution through voluntary efforts.
+Half of this grant program’s funding must be spent to implement federally accepted WPPs.

 Other eligible activities include:

 Historically, TCEQ funds approximately 6 – 15 projects per year.

 There is no defined maximum and minimum grant amount for TCEQ’s 319(h) Grant Program.
 However, recent awarded projects have ranged from $60,000 to $480,000 (federal dollars).
 Total project costs (including match) have ranged from $100,000 to $800,000.